KennWu1/KennWu1/README.md

 I'm focused primarily on creating apps that can be applied to everyday issues and help streamline my research.
 Outside of academics, you can find me playing tennis, badminton, running, or reading.
-Of course, I'm always open to collaborating on projects!

 ### What I do
 - 🧪Currently researching biochemistry and the plant sciences